ion-oset/election-test-cases/data/README.md

         - Converted using `xmlschema_xml2json`.
         - These are a 1:1 translation from XML and does *not* validate with the JSON schema.
 Initially they were used as the basis for generating the manual `_ported.json` versions.
 They remain for the sake of comparison with the manual versions.

+#### Minimal Samples

 `cvr/samples/minimal`:
 : An absolutely minimal skeleton CVR.

     This is the minimum document that passes JSON schema validation.
 It doesn't have any CVR records or even define a useful election.

+#### NY-1912 Samples

 `cvr/samples/ny-1912`
 : A complex example based on the 1912 Presidential and Governor's races in New York state.

     This sample contains a series of CVRs, each adding another common variation on an actual vote.

-    - They are heavily annotated.
+    They are heavily annotated.
 Use `make annotate` to generate the annotations in readable form, or look at the source YAML.

+#### Jetsons Samples

 `cvr/samples/jetsons`:
-: CVRs for the Jetson's election.
+: CVRs for the Jetsons demo election.

-    Samples for the Jetson's election used in the ABC.
+    Samples for the Jetsons election used in the ABC.

     The current specification is described on the [Jetsons Elections wiki page][ttv-jetsons-wiki].

-    `jetsons_main_cvr.yaml`
-    : Cast Vote Record for Jetsons election.

-    `jetsons_ballot-styles_edf.yaml`
+Documentation about the use and meaning of various fields is in `doc/notes/jetsons.notes.md`.

+    All files have an XML and a JSON version, which validate using their respective schemas.
+The JSON version is generated from the YAML version.
+The YAML versions are annotated.

+    The `main` CVR file has all the CVR records for every precinct.
+There is also a *standalone* CVR file (in each data format) for each of the precincts, limited to the CVR records, candidates and contests for each precinct.
+The standalone CVRs should be proper subsets of the main one.
+Inconsistencies are errors.

+    `jetsons_main_edf.{xml,json,yaml}`
-    : Election Definition File for Jetsons elections ballot styles.
+    : Election Definition File for Jetsons elections.

+    `jetsons_main_cvr.{xml,json,yaml}`
+    : Full Cast Vote Record for Jetsons elections, with all precincts.

+    `jetsons_{bedrock,downtown,port,spacetown}-precinct_cvr.{xml,json,yaml}`
+    : Standalone Cast Vote Records for each precinct in the Jetsons elections.

+        - `bedrock` for Bedrock Precinct.
+        - `downtown` for Downtown Precinct.
+        - `port` for Port Precinct.
+        - `spacetown` for SpaceTown Precinct (the 'T' is capitalized).

 [nist-cvr-html]: https://pages.nist.gov/CastVoteRecords/
 [nist-cvr-source]: https://github.com/usnistgov/CastVoteRecords